fauzymoh/summative_assesment/README.md

 # Summative Assesment
-AIIP Summative Assessment for Fauzia Chevonne Mohammed submitted as a mandatory assessment marking the end of the Python content.
+AIIP Summative Assessment for Fauzia Chevonne Mohammed submitted as a mandatory assessment marking the end of the Python content and Statistics course.